Why every organization should be creating how-to guides:

 As a professional, you may have internalized a process to a degree that you may not even be aware of the individual clicks and operations it takes to perform the process.
 Especially when you are documenting procedures within software, pay attention to less obvious steps like keyboard shortcuts or combinations.
 You need to document these as well.
 Make sure to write text descriptions for the instructions covering all essential steps.

-4. Give your instructions a table of contents
+4. Give your how-to guides a table of contents

 If your instructions contain more than 15 steps, you should always structure them with a table of contents.
 To this end, you may want to group related steps into a section, making them more readily accessible.
 Since often only part of the documentation will be relevant, a table of contents including these sections ensures that the relevant part can be found quickly by users of your manual.